Also known as:

 Wild Diet:

-Diet includes blossoms of Acacia and Eucalypt, fruit of shrubs, seeds of crops, grasses, weeds and herbs including Erodium, Stipa, Danthonia, Hordeum murinum, Medicago denticulata, Acacia armata; heads of Sonchus oleraceus, Sisymbrium and Capsella.
-Also mistletoe berries and sugary lerps.
+A mostly granivorous diet includes blossoms of Acacia and Eucalypt, fruit of shrubs, seeds of crops, grasses, weeds and herbs, including Erodium, Stipa, Danthonia, Hordeum murinum, Medicago denticulata, Acacia armata; heads of Sonchus oleraceus, Sisymbrium and Capsella.
+Also takes mistletoe berries and sugary lerps.

 Ecology and Behaviour: